NoelM/noelm.github.io/content/posts/balance_the_process/index.md

 ## Finding the Equilibrium

-Let me introduce a process: the plane-takeoff checklist (I like planes and I used to pilot, that's why I chose this example).
+Let me introduce a process: the plane-takeoff checklist[^1].
 It intends to improve the safety of the flight at a critical moment.
 When the plane is close to the ground, close to potential obstacles and, at a low speed.

 I represented on the graph below the safety added by the takeoff checklist with respect to its length, e.i., the number of items to verify.